RAT+: Train Dense, Infer Sparse -- Recurrence Augmented Attention for Dilated Inference: Experiments

-\paragraph{Does the model scale with size?} We further investigate scaling up and down to demonstrate that the proposed RAT+ architecture generalizes across different model sizes and datasets.
-For the smaller scale, we train a 200M-parameter model on the PG19 book dataset~\cite{pg19}, with detailed results reported in the \autoref{tab:pg19}.
-For the larger scale, we scale the 1.5B model up to 2.6B parameters and optionally consider training with more tokens.
-Interestingly, as we scale the model from 1.3B to 2.6B, the performance gap between sparse and dense attention (e.g., \cdv{64} and \cdv{1} in \autoref{fig:scaling_up}) becomes smaller.
-Downstream evaluations on 2.6B models are provided in the \autoref{tab:3b_csr}).
-We attribute this to the increased capacity of recurrence with a larger hidden dimension, which better supports modeling 64 length.
+In this section, we further investigate scaling up to demonstrate that the proposed RAT+ architecture generalizes across different model sizes. \paragraph{Smaller loss gap between dense and sparse} Interestingly, as we scale the model from 1.3B to 2.6B and to 7.6B, the performance gap between sparse and dense attention (e.g., \cdv{64} and \cdv{1} in \autoref{fig:scaling_up}) becomes smaller, decreasing from 0.035 to 0.029 and then to 0.022.
+We attribute this to the increased capacity of recurrence with larger hidden dimensions, which better supports the required recurrence length such as 64.